-Well, my husband decided to accompany us for the first day of lessons, thankfully – and the practitioner was EXCELLENT, as were the strangers with whom we stayed, who are now good friends!!!
+After several panic attacks and nightmares about being murdered in a hotel room, my husband decided to accompany us for the first day of lessons.
+Thankfully the practitioner was EXCELLENT, as were the strangers with whom we stayed, who are now good friends!!!

 Here are the changes we noticed during the week of lessons and the several weeks following:

 - balance had definitely improved – I could change her diaper while she stood without her grabbing on tightly to me!

 - started spontaneously using her right hand – she actually used Mr. Right Hand to scratch her face and rub her nose!